 There’s so many things I already miss about Vancouver; my daily yoga routine, the wide and global restaurant selection, the fresh minty air, the friendliness, my absolute freedom, the nightlife, my multiple jobs, my coworkers, my friends, my kitchen, the grocery stores and all my pantry….
 I’d have to say though, that the hardest thing about leaving Vancouver is undoubtedly to leave the people behind.
 In this short 7 years, I’ve made the best friends one can ever have.
 Besides my dear sister, I have been without family in Vancouver and my best friends filled that void.
 They’re most amazing and precious, and they’ve become family.

 Currently, I’m being thrown into one big fit of nostalgia as I adjust to life in Asia.
 What can I say?
-Life often hands you curveballs and you just gotta deal with it.
+Life often hands you curve balls and you just gotta deal with it.
 It will take some time, and hopefully I can happily embrace the changes, be it positive or negative.
-Although we are all creatures of habits, we can also be very adaptable to changes.
+As much as we may be creatures of habits, we can still be adaptable to changes.
 7 years ago, I never wanted to leave my nest in Singapore.
 Looking back now, coming out of my comfort zone was the best life decision I had ever made.

 Up to this point, my heart is still left behind in Vancouver.
 It’s been deeply etched in some imaginary Canadian root.
-Somehow I’m emotionally eating the idea of returning there and once again continuing to enjoy beautiful British Columbia.
+I find myself emotionally eating the idea of returning there and once again continuing to enjoy beautiful British Columbia.
 Well, speaking of eating and good restaurants, let’s take a look at one of Vancouver’s diners “Neighbours”.

 I’ve been meaning to visit this diner since it was conveniently located just minutes away from my house.
 When I saw another episode of “You Gotta Eat Here” hosted by John Cattuci, I was convinced that I had to eat there.
 It instantly found its place on my bucket list of “Things to Do Before Leaving Vancouver”.